Community and Service in the Middle School

 In our Middle School, opportunities for service learning are connected to the classroom curriculum whenever possible.
 For example, after our students learned about the harmful effects of plastic pollution on our ocean eco-systems in their science class, they developed a campaign to raise awareness of the problem.
 They performed a skit for Elementary students and challenged them to minimize plastic in their lunches for two weeks.
 Additionally, they educated visitors at Boise’s Capitol City Market by speaking with guests, designing signage, and re-purposing plastic milk bottle caps into hangers that would reminder people to recycle.

-Additionally, students dedicate one morning each semester to our Middle and High School Days of Service.
+Additionally, students dedicate one morning each semester to our Middle and High School Mornings of Service.
 When they could otherwise be sleeping and relaxing (because school is closed for parent-teacher conferences) Riverstone students instead join forces with their advisory teams and give back to our local community.
 Each year, our students contribute more than 900 hours of service to area non-profit organizations on these two days alone.

 - Boise Parks and Recreation